mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/networking/custom-domain/index.md

 ## Configure Konvoy to use custom certificates

-It is also possible to configure Konvoy to use custom certificates as an additional measure of security.
+You can also configure Konvoy to use custom certificates as an additional measure of security.

 To configure custom certificates for your domain:

 ## Pre-requisites

--   Requires minimum Konvoy version >= `v1.3`.
+-   Requires minimum Konvoy version `v1.3` or greater.
 -   A custom domain with the following:
     - Certificate (in PEM-format)
     - Key (unencrypted RSA private key)